panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 Users enjoy fast and responsive user interfaces (UI).
 User interface response delay of less than 100 milliseconds feels instant to a user.
 A delay between 100 and 300 milliseconds is already perceptible.

 To improve user interface performance, React offers a higher-order component `React.memo()`.
-By memoizing the rendered output, memoization helps to avoid unnecessary rendering.
+By memoizing the rendered output, memoization helps to avoid unnecessary re-rendering.

 While it might be tempting to apply `React.memo()` on many components, you must use it wisely.

 This post helps you distinguish the situations when `React.memo()` improves the performance, and, not less important, understand when its usage is useless.